npm/policies/open-source-terms.md

 ## Legal Agreement

 You may only access or use npm Services by agreeing to these Terms.
 If npm adds any additional functionality to npm Services, you must agree to these Terms to use new features, too.
-You show your agreement with npm on these Terms by by creating a user account on the Website (your _Account_) or by accessing or using npm Services without creating an account.
+You show your agreement with npm on these Terms by by creating a user account (your _Account_) or by accessing or using npm Services without creating an account.
 The agreement between you and npm is a legally binding contract (this _Agreement_).

 ## Changes